kevinveenbirkenbach/cymais/roles/pc-torbrowser/README.md

 # PC-TorBrowser Role

 ## Overview
-This README document is for the `pc-torbrowser` role, a crucial component of the `computer-playbook` repository.
+This README document is for the `pc-torbrowser` role, a crucial component of the `cymais` repository.
 This role is specifically designed for the installation and setup of Tor Browser on personal computers.

 ## Role Tasks
 The `main.yml` file under the `pc-torbrowser` role encompasses tasks for installing the Tor Browser: